 "The course helps owners, managers and frontline staff understand how the legislation applies to their businesses.
 It also addresses practical issues faced by staff.
 It forms part of good practice and due diligence to have effective training that is understood by all new staff and existing staff as part of continuous personal and professional development purposes.”

-Alistair Gladstone, divisional director of Virtual College, said: "For retailers, it is important to ensure that this training takes place, is understood and that training records are kept in case of future investigations by Trading Standards Officers."
+A spokesperson from Virtual College, said: "For retailers, it is important to ensure that this training takes place, is understood and that training records are kept in case of future investigations by Trading Standards Officers."